ShiftLeftSecurity/ocular-docs/README.md

 * **Custom analysis scripts and extensibility.** User-provided REPL scripts can be executed non-interactively to perform automated custom scans for security issues.
-Moreover, the Ocular users can even augment and customize the query language via the "pimp-my-library" pattern (included in trial).
+Moreover, the Ocular users can even augment and customize the query language via the "enrich-my-library" pattern (included in trial).

 * **Framework and library support via policies.** ShiftLeft Code Analysis Tools comes with annotations for common Java frameworks and libraries.
 Possibly